thierbig/BG3UpscalerProxy/README.md

 ## Features

 - Enables simultaneous use of upscaler, Script Extender, and other mods requiring SE such as Mod Configuration Menu
-- Works with both DLSS or FSR3
+- Works with DLSS or FSR3 or dlssg-to-fsr3
 - The proxy is compatible with both DX11 and Vulkan
 - Script Extender auto updater works
 - Detailed logging for troubleshooting in the `UpscalerProxy.log` file